You are currently viewing Registration of VAT and Excise Taxes in the UAE

 Disclaimer

 This post is for general overview and guidance and does not in any way amount to professional advice.
 Hence, www.taxkenya.com, its owner or associates do not take any responsibility for results of any action taken on the basis of the information in this post or for any errors or omissions.
-Taxpayers in UAE must always rely on the most current information from FTA.
+Taxpayers in the UAE must always rely on the most current information from the FTA.